szoftveres/RF_instruments/siggen/README.md

  8 "end"
 ```

-RF beacon transmitting at 902 MHz and 928 MHz for 1 second each, every 15 seconds:
+RF CW beacon transmitting at 902 MHz and 928 MHz for 1 second each, every 15 seconds:
 ```
  0 "rfoff"
  1 "level = -3"